 Electronic or Static Release Moulded Case circuit breakers use power electronic circuitry to provide overcurrent protection.

 The Continuous adjustable overload protection from 60% to 100% of the nominal current and short circuit setting from 2 to 10 times the rated current is possible.

 The advantage Of the release is that operating characteristics of the breaker is independent of the ambient temperature.

 Time delays can be provided for Short Circuit Release better discrimination and co-ordination using LCD display.
 System Diagnosis is possible as it stores the Trip history within the internal memory.
-Trip current indication is also available for understanding of type of fault and set-up programming at site.
+Trip current indication is also available for the understanding of the type of fault and set-up programming at the site.

 Reference: Siemens USA